-Accommodation away from halls of residence often appeals to older students, but living in private rented accommodation is something that most of our students experience at some point during their time with us.
+Accommodation away from halls of residence often appeals to older students, but most of our students live in private rented accommodation at some point during their time with us.

-We can help you find accommodation in the private rented sector.
-If you choose this option, it is essential that you begin your search as early as possible as there is high demand for accommodation towards the beginning of term.
+If you choose this option, it is essential that you begin your search as early as possible, as there is high demand for accommodation towards the beginning of term.

-Middlesexstudentpad is a good place to start your search.
-It features up-to-date details of rented accommodation, including landlords' contact details, and details of rent and other relevant information, and can be accessed all year round.
-The site includes a message board facility allowing students to post messages to one another about issues surrounding student housing.
+The Middlesexstudentpad website is a good place to start your search.
+It features up-to-date details of rented accommodation, including landlords' contact details, and details of rent and other relevant information.
+It is updated all year round, so look here even if term has started.

 Types of private rented accommodation

-Middlesex University’s base in suburban north London means there are plenty of places to rent, and many different options to choose from.
+There are plenty of places available to rent near campus and many different options to choose from: